facebook/infer/_docs/01-adding-models.md

 At this point, it is important to note that missing source code and missing models do not make the analysis fail.
 Missing functions are treated as having no effect.
 However, even though skipping these missing functions is fine in most cases, there can be cases where it affects the quality of the analysis.
 For example, missing models can lead to incorrect bug reports.

-Consider the case of a function `lib_exit` having the same semantic as `exit` but defined in an pre-compiled library not part of the project being analyzed:
+Consider the case of a function `lib_exit` having the same semantics as `exit` but defined in an pre-compiled library not part of the project being analyzed:

 ```C
 void lib_exit(int);